JustAnotherDevv/Attendify_XRPL/README.md

 ## How to setup

--execute `npm i` in CLI
+⚫execute `npm i` in CLI

--copy .env.example content to .env file and fill with your data and API keys -execute `npm run start` in CLI
+⚫copy .env.example content to .env file and fill with your data and API keys

+⚫execute `npm run start` in CLI